zimmski/tirion/README.md

 make
 ```

-This will fetch the whole code of the Tirion infrastructure but will only compile the tirion-agent to <code>$GOBIN/tirion-agent</code>.
+This will fetch the whole code of the Tirion infrastructure but will currently only compile the tirion-agent to <code>$GOBIN/tirion-agent</code>.
 As for the tirion-server you can deploy it by following the [revel documentation](http://robfig.github.io/revel/manual/deployment.html), which is the web framework that is used by the tirion-server, or you can have a look at the [README of the tirion-server](/tirion-server) for starting the server without deploying.

+If you want a more in-depth on how to fetch, install and compile tirion please have look at one of these guides:

+* (Build and install Tirion on openSUSE 12.3 (64bit))[/doc/build-and-install-on-opensuse-12.3-64bit.md]
+* (Build and install Tirion on Ubuntu 13.04 (64bit))[/doc/build-and-install-on-ubuntu-13.04-64bit.md]

 ## How do I set up a Tirion infrastructure?